sethlsx/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image4]
 ![alt text][image5]

-I tried to drive on track 2 to collect more data just to find that I am a poorly driver and can't stay in the track.
-So I gave up track 2.
+I also drove on track 2 to collect more data.

 To augment the data sat, I also flipped images and angles.
 For example, here is an image that has then been flipped: